-Welcome to the Alaska interior, welcome to the boreal forest.
+Welcome to the Alaska interior, and welcome to the boreal forest.

 This is a unique biome.
 Coniferous trees dominate the landscape, yet stands of birch and aspen remain plentiful in many places.
 The leafy trees love the sunny southern slopes.
 Permafrost stunts tree growth over large areas, especially in valleys and depressions.
 Branches, leaves, and needles don’t spread far from the trunks.

-Walking in the woods, I can almost always find an open view to the sky.
+Walking in the woods, I can almost always find an open view of the sky.
 Interesting things happen in the sky at night here.
 The aurora borealis often takes the evening.
-Aurora not only provides shimmering colors, but stunning contrast to the otherwise blackened sky.
+Aurora not only provides shimmering colors but stunning contrast to the otherwise blackened sky.

-Part of the largest ecosystem on earth, the boreal forest, or taiga, borders the Arctic Circle across Canada and Alaska, Russia and Scandanavia.
+Part of the largest ecosystem on earth, the boreal forest, or taiga, borders the Arctic Circle across Canada and Alaska, Russia, and Scandanavia.
 The average annual temperature in this subarctic zone hovers near freezing.
-People, animals, and vegetation living here must stick out and survive long, cold winters.
+People, animals, and the vegetation must stick out and survive long, cold winters.

 * Interestingly, the interior of Alaska was not glaciated during the last ice age: Geophysical Institute